• Skip to main content

 • BDO TV

-Home / Health Conditions / Deep Vein Thrombosis / 9 Signs You May Have A Leg Blood Clot
+Home / Health Conditions / Deep Vein Thrombosis / 7 Signs You Have A Blood Clot (and Not Even Know It)

 Blood clots may dissolve on their own, but if they don’t and are left untreated, the clots can detach and travel through your bloodstream to your lungs, blocking blood flow and causing pulmonary embolism.

-Protect yourself and know these nine potentially life-threatening warning symptoms of a leg blood clot:
+Protect yourself and know these nine potentially life-threatening warning symptoms of a blood clot:

 A blood clot that travels to your lungs is called a pulmonary embolism (PE).